Biloxi

 Treating The Preserve as a throwaway

-It is a real course with genuine scoring opportunities; groups who arrive too tired to care tend to miss the best rounds of the trip.
+It is a real course with genuine scoring opportunities; Groups who arrive too tired to care tend to miss the best rounds of the trip.

 What to pack